Rock-n-Prog/web-ts-monorepo-starter-pack/docs/how-to-use-this-repo.md

   - Use `peerDependencies` in packages' `package.json` to enforce dependency versions
   - You can then remove triggers for packages dependencies in workflows.
 Workflows will trigger then used package version are updated.
+- Review documentation, see if you want to use `/docs` directory and markdown.
+If you do, make sure to document missing TODOs.
+They were left out to allow future template users to document their own way of doing things.
 - When ready, setup your CD.